Resources for Illinois Educators to Support Effective Credit Recovery Programs

 IVS offers course options for middle school students in grades 6–8 to help meet specific needs.
-Learning recovery courses are self-paced, teacher managed courses designed to help students with knowledge and skill recovery.
-Students stay on track with peers toward high school.
+Learning recovery courses are self-paced, teacher managed courses designed to assist students with knowledge and skill recovery, ultimately helping students stay on track to begin high school with their peers.
 Bridge courses are self-paced, teacher managed courses targeting students during the summer months to help them prepare for the next grade level.
 Students start the next school year with secure content knowledge and skills.

 Organizing, Planning, and Maintaining a Credit Recovery Program

 This guide has been developed to help you evaluate the type of credit recovery program you are looking to offer, the students you are looking to serve, and the instruction and staffing that will be needed for a successful program implementation.

 This workbook is helpful to use as you plan for a successful credit recovery program, whether your district is thinking about implementing a credit recovery program for the first time or looking to evaluate an already-existing program.
 It will help you think critically about topics that affect the success of a program, such as needs analysis, curriculum evaluation criteria, defined evaluation plans, and much more.